 Implementation Schedule: Earliest option for a bond measure would be on the 2024 ballot.
-Implementation of Program 5.1.15 would also help with implementation of this program.
+Implementation of Program 5.1.15, Promote ADUs as Affordable Housing would also help with implementation of this program.

 Non-Quantified Objective: Assistance for the City to achieve their very low- and low-income RHNA units